HC paves way for Mumbai-Ahmedabad bullet train project; dismisses plea of Godrej & Boyce against land acquisition | Law-Order

 - India

-The Bombay High Court on Thursday said the Mumbai-Ahmedabad bullet train project is of ''national importance and in public interest'', and dismissed a petition filed by Godrej & Boyce company challenging the acquisition proceedings initiated by the Maharashtra government and the NHSRCL in suburban Vikhroli for the project.
+The Bombay High Court on Thursday said the Mumbai-Ahmedabad bullet train project is of ''national importance and in public interest'', and dismissed a petition filed by Godrej & Boyce company challenging acquisition proceedings initiated by the Maharashtra government and the NHSRCL in Mumbai's Vikhroli area for the project.

+A division bench of Justices R D Dhanuka and M M Sathaye said the project was one-of-its-kind and collective interest would prevail over private interest.

+Of the total 508.17 kilometres of rail track between Mumbai and Ahmedabad, about 21 km is planned to be underground.
+One of the entry points to the underground tunnel falls on the land in Vikhroli (owned by Godrej).

+The company and the government have been embroiled in a legal dispute over acquisition of the company-owned land in Vikhroli area of Mumbai for the bullet train project since 2019.

+The state government had earlier informed the court that it has already deposited the Rs 264 crore compensation amount awarded to the company in October last year.

-The Godrej & Boyce Manufacturing Company Limited had filed a petition challenging an order of September 15, 2022 passed by the Maharashtra government awarding compensation to it for land acquisition for the bullet train project.
+The Godrej & Boyce Manufacturing Co Ltd had filed a petition challenging an order of September 15, 2022 passed by the Maharashtra government awarding compensation to it for land acquisition for the bullet train project.

 It had termed the land acquisition proceedings initiated by the state government as ''unlawful'' and claimed there were ''multiple and patent illegalities'' in the same.